Want your group to be successful...?

 Active listening means you are fully engaged while listening to someone talk.
 You’re completely focused on the person speaking.
 You are giving them eye contact, nodding, and occasionally asking clarifying questions to make sure you understand.

 Next time a coworker or manager is speaking to you.
 Put your phone, computer, or notebook down and fully engaged.
 You’ll be surprised how much better you understand what they’re telling you and how much better you’ll remember later.

 If you are interested in learning how these evidence-based assessment tools can be used in your organization to prepare individuals for success in the workplace, we offer a FREE one-hour workshop titled “Soft Skills 101: How to Effectively Identify, Assess & Teach the Top 8 Soft Skills for Workplace Readiness”.
-In the free training, we cover:
+In our free soft skills training curriculum, we cover:

 - The top eight soft skills employers are clamoring for in today’s workplace

 - How soft skills and emotional intelligence are directly linked to individual’s person and professional success